apache/beam/src/index.md

   body: Write and share new SDKs, IO connectors, and transformation libraries.

 cards:
-- quote: "Apache Beam is a powerful framework that delivers the flexibility and advanced functionality our customers needs."
+- quote: "A powerful framework that delivers the flexibility and advanced functionality our customers need."
-  name: Talend
+  name: --Talend
 - quote: "Apache Beam [has] powerful semantics that solve real-world challenges of stream processing."
-  name: PayPal
+  name: --PayPal
 - quote: "Apache Beam represents a principled approach for analyzing data streams."
-  name: data Artisans
+  name: --data Artisans
 ---
 <div class="hero-bg">
   <div class="hero section">